UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Design

-\textit{Instant synchronization}.
-Different from periodical synchronization in other works \cite{roving,disafl,PAFL-N,enfuzz,pfuzz1}, our approach achieves instant synchronization.
-Every time a new seed is discovered and uploaded to the database, along with the fuzzing status, both are instantly accessible to all the fuzzing instances.
-Every time it is needed for the coverage information, it can be reconstructed from the seed without waiting for synchronization.
+\textbf{Instant synchronization}.
+Unlike the periodical synchronization used in previous work \cite{roving,disafl,PAFL-N,enfuzz,pfuzz1}, our approach achieves instant synchronization.
+Every time a new seed is discovered and uploaded to the database, along with its fuzzing status, both are instantly accessible to all the fuzzing instances.
+Every time the global bitmap coverage is updated, the local bitmaps in the fuzzing instances are synchronized accordingly once the undertaking fuzzing tasks are finished.